-- a) Invite the individuals that the Participant would like to attend the meeting and solicit their feedback on any items that were covered in the pre-ISP meeting with the Participant. - b) Release(s) of information shall be created, reviewed, and updated as needed. - e) Initiate discussion of and document the need for evaluations in the areas of medical, dental, vision, hearing; and any other evaluations based on the specialized needs of the Participant (such as, but not limited to, neurological evaluations for Participants with seizure disorders, augmentative communication evaluations for Participants with limited speech, physical therapy and equipment evaluations for Participants in wheelchairs, psychiatric or psychological evaluations for Participants who are dually-diagnosed or nutritional evaluations for Participants with metabolic disorders); - d) Initiate and document discussion of specialized health care needs and health maintenance services (such as, but not limited to, required periodic lab work), including what services are needed and who is responsible for assuring that they are provided;
+- a) Invite the individuals that the Participant would like to attend the meeting and solicit their feedback on any items that were covered in the pre-ISP meeting with the Participant. - b) Release(s) of information shall be created, reviewed, and updated as needed. - c) Initiate discussion of and document the need for evaluations in the areas of medical, dental, vision, hearing; and any other evaluations based on the specialized needs of the Participant (such as, but not limited to, neurological evaluations for Participants with seizure disorders, augmentative communication evaluations for Participants with limited speech, physical therapy and equipment evaluations for Participants in wheelchairs, psychiatric or psychological evaluations for Participants who are dually-diagnosed or nutritional evaluations for Participants with metabolic disorders); - d) Initiate and document discussion of specialized health care needs and health maintenance services (such as, but not limited to, required periodic lab work), including what services are needed and who is responsible for assuring that they are provided; - e) Determine with the ISP team whether home visits, vacations and other community or family-based activities are considered to be community-based experiences preferred by